Personal CRM comparison

 Resyl vs Monica

 Monica is a beloved open-source personal CRM where you manually log everything about the people in your life.
-Resyl uses AI to do that work for you — type one line and it structures the person, deal, and follow-up automatically, on your phone.
+Resyl uses AI to do that work for you — speak it, type it, or photograph it, and Resyl structures the person, deal, and follow-up automatically, on your phone.
 If you want zero-friction capture instead of manual data entry, Resyl is built for that.
 If you want to self-host your own server, Monica still wins there.

 | Feature | Resyl | Monica |